Kacey Musgraves Album Reviews

 Golden Hour profiles a newly married Musgraves, blissed out and delivering a smooth, acoustic set that could have originated in Laurel Canyon in the 1970s.
 The lyrics are still the focus for Musgraves.
 She clearly loves metaphors, and if there’s the occasional over-cooked wordplay – “go ahead and have your space….cowboy” is the punchline of one of the album’s singles – generally, it’s an honest, likeable collection where Musgraves’ every-woman voice is instantly relate-able, gently describing her feelings.

-Musgraves isn’t doing anything new musically on Golden Hour – it’s her ability to turn a creative phrase and sell it with her intimate, understated vocals, backed by lush and beautiful textures, that’s the album’s appeal.
-But inspired by love, Musgraves delivers some terrific songs on Golden Hour, and it feels so artless that it’s thoroughly believable and relatable.
+Musgraves isn’t doing anything new musically on Golden Hour.
+Her ability to turn a creative phrase and sell it with her intimate, understated vocals, backed by lush and beautiful textures, is the album’s appeal.
+Inspired by love, Musgraves delivers some terrific songs on Golden Hour, and it feels so artless that it’s thoroughly believable and relatable.

 Star-Crossed

 Kacey Musgraves became a star with Golden Hour.
-Its sunkissed and mildly psychedelic sound, with its songs of falling in love, won Musgraves an album of the year Grammy and set expectations sky-high for the follow-up.
+Its sunkissed and psychedelic sound, and love-blessed songs, won Musgraves an Album of the Year Grammy and set expectations sky-high for the follow-up.
 As the title indicates, Star-Crossed is a divorce album.
 Musgraves dissects her failed marriage from different angles.
 She’s strident and dismissive on ‘Breadwinner’ but much more conflicted on the outstanding ‘Hookup Scene’ where she sings “It’s a chapter that ain’t coming back/I could have learned to love it more”.

 The arrangements are sometimes tentative, but that suits Musgraves’ own confusion on the record – as she sings on ‘Justified’, “healing doesn’t happen in a straight line.”
-Crucially, though, Star-Crossed is filled with memorable melodies delivered in Musgraves’ sweet voice, making it one of the year’s strongest records.
+The acoustic ‘Hookup Scene’ is one of the few songs that would have fitted in comfortably on Musgraves’ earlier country records.

 Star-Crossed has only enjoyed a lukewarm critical reception, a sometimes tentative follow-up to the success of Golden Hour, but it’s still an excellent record.